lahuchja/tmbim-util/README.md

 Utility bash script for testing wireless modules controlled by MBIM.

 Most frequently used testing procedures are implemented in these scripts.
-Calls to `mbimcli` and other utilities are wrapped by easy-to-rememeber CLI actions and options.
+Calls to `mbimcli` and other utilities are wrapped by easy-to-rememeber CLI action names and options.
-Simple bash completions are provided as well.
+Simple Bash completion scripts are provided as well.

 - tmbim-util: Common test operations using MBIM by calling `mbimcli`
-- dh-util: Calling DHCP client to configure IP and DNS
+- dh-util: Calling DHCP client to configure IP address and DNS
 - if-cfg: Configure IP, IPv6, and DNS settings manually

 ## Installation